ruchiradhar/ruchiradhar.github.io/_pages/about.md

 🚶🏽‍♀️‍➡️ When I’m not immersed in research, I enjoy playing badminton and taking long, contemplative walks to clear my mind and gain new perspectives.

+### Updates

+The first work of my PhD- "From Words to Worlds: Compositionality for Cognitive Architectures" - was accepted to the [LLMs & Cognition](https://llm-cognition.github.io/) workshop at International Conference on Machine Learning (ICML) 2024, Vienna.
+See you in Austria!